Corymbia chippendalei

-Corymbia chippendalei, commonly known as the sand-dune bloodwood or sandhill bloodwood, is a species of small tree or a mallee that is endemic to desert country in central Australia.
+Corymbia chippendalei, commonly known as sand-dune bloodwood or sandhill bloodwood, is a species of small tree or a mallee that is endemic to desert country in central Australia.
 It has rough bark on part or all of the trunk, lance-shaped adult leaves, flower buds in groups of seven, white flowers and shortened spherical fruit.

-Descrtiption
+Description

 Eucalyptus chippendalei is a tree that typically grows to a height of 10 m, sometimes a smaller mallee, and forms a lignotuber.
 It has rough, flaky or tessellated bark on part or all of the trunk, smooth cream-coloured or white bark above.
 Young plants and coppice regrowth have lance-shaped to narrow lance-shaped leaves that are 50-110 mm long, 10-20 mm wide and more or less sessile.
 Adult leaves are the same shade of glossy green on both sides, 80-130 mm long and 10-23 mm wide tapering to a petiole 10-20 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 5-20 mm long, each branch of the peduncle with seven buds on pedicels 1-7 mm long.
 Mature buds are oval to pear-shaped, 7-9 mm long and 5-7 mm wide with a rounded to conical operculum.
 Flowering occurs from January to March and the flowers are white.
 The fruit is a woody, shortened spherical capsule 16-28 mm long and 15-250 mm wide with the valves enclosed in the fruit.